schurhammer/gig/README.md

 Optional flags:
 - release: enable optimisation
 - gc: enable garbage collection (note: the current gc is slow af)
+- compiler: the name/path of the c compiler

 Dependencies:
-- clang/gcc is used to compile to binary (clang recommended)
+- clang/gcc is needed to compile to binary (clang recommended)
 - Boehm GC library needs to be available for --gc

 ## Feature / Todo List